-- Displaying knowledge or interest in sexual acts inappropriate to their age; - Using sexual language or having sexual knowledge that you would not expect them to have; - Asking others to behave sexually or play sexual games; - Physical sexual health problems including soreness in the genital or anal areas, sexually transmitted infections or underage pregnancy; - Regressing to younger behaviour patterns; - Sudden loss of appetite or compulsive eating; - Lack of trust or fear of someone they know well, such as not wanting to be alone with a babysitter or child minder; - Trying to be 'ultra-good' or perfect; overreacting to criticism; - Self-harm. - 2.7 Child Sexual Exploitation: In addition to the general signs of abuse in 2.3 above and those specific to sexual abuse, some of the following may be indicators of sexual exploitation: - Appearing with unexplained gifts or new possessions; - Associating with other young people involved in exploitation; - Having older boyfriends or girlfriends; - Suffering from sexually transmitted infections or becoming pregnant; - Suffering from changes in emotional well-being; - Misuse of drugs and alcohol;
+- Displaying knowledge or interest in sexual acts inappropriate to their age; - Using sexual language or having sexual knowledge that you would not expect them to have: - Asking others to behave sexually or play sexual games; - Physical sexual health problems including soreness in the genital or anal areas, sexually transmitted infections or underage pregnancy; - Regressing to younger behaviour patterns; - Sudden loss of appetite or compulsive eating; - Lack of trust or fear of someone they know well, such as not wanting to be alone with a babysitter or child minder; - Trying to be 'ultra-good' or perfect; overreacting to criticism; - Self-harm. - 2.7 Child Criminal or Sexual Exploitation (CCE and CSE): In addition to the general signs of abuse in 2.3 above and, in the case of CSE, those specific to sexual abuse, some of the following may be indicators of CCE or CSE: - Appearing with unexplained gifts or new possessions;

-- Going missing for periods of time from home or school or regularly getting home late: - Regularly missing school or education or not taking part in education - 2.8 Neglect: It is important to remember that some children are very picky eaters whilst others may refuse to wear a coat regardless of how cold it is outside.
+- Associating with other young people involved in exploitation; - Suffering from changes in emotional well-being; - Misuse of drugs and alcohol; - Going missing for periods of time from home or school or regularly getting home late: - Regularly missing school or education or not taking part in education; - Having older boyfriends or girlfriends (CSE); - Suffering from sexually transmitted infections or becoming pregnant (CSE). - Neglect: It is important to remember that some children are very picky eaters whilst others may refuse to wear a coat regardless of how cold it is outside.
 A child may also appear to be underweight, but is, in fact, naturally thin.
 Some of the most obvious signs of neglect (e.g. children being thin, dirty or not wearing a coat) are not in themselves indicators of abuse.
 However, if, over time, it is clear that a child is not receiving an adequate level of care and supervision appropriate to their age, it may indicate that the child is being neglected.